-Handcrafted Coastal Sculptures – Coastal Designer Settings These three handcrafted steel stingray sculptures handcrafted by artisan Chase Allen displayed on this wooden wall brings a slightly contemporary flash to this coastal interior.
+Handcrafted Coastal Sculptures – Coastal Designer Settings These three handcrafted steel stingray sculptures by artisan Chase Allen displayed on this wooden wall brings a slightly contemporary flash to this coastal interior.
 Wait, maybe the stingray sculptures make the contemporary interior seem coastal?
-Either way, these mid-century modern chairs work perfectly to tie the […]
+Either way, these mid-century modern chairs work perfectly to tie the entire […]

 By Katie Martin Chase Allen says his artistic abilities are in his genes.
 “My mother’s side of the family is very artistic,” said the 37-year-old Charlotte, N.C., native.
 Allen owns and operates The Iron Fish Gallery on Daufuskie Island, S.C.
-From fish to mermaids, the gallery, which opened in 2001, houses dozens of Allen’s handcrafted iron […]
+From fish to mermaids, the gallery, which opened in 2001, houses dozens of Allen’s handcrafted […]

 The 2014 Pantone Color of the Year, Radiant Orchid, is sweeping the nation, being incorporated into everything from web design to home decor.
 Although shades of purple don’t typically come to mind when thinking about coastal decor, we’ve come up with a few ways to combine the worlds of Pantone purple and the coast, with […]

 Coastal Conservation Association and The Iron Fish Gallery sculpts a great fund raising partnership!